 - Governing factors.
 The results and rates of the chemical reactions forming these structures are influenced and controlled by a number of factors, including: reactant concentrations, reactant surface areas, temperature, pressure, activation energy, and the presence of catalysts and electromagnetic radiation (especially UV light).
 These biasing factors favor certain chemical reactions and forbid others, limiting the number of possible outcomes.
 While the creationist’s “winning the lottery” analogy is still apt, this reduction in the number of available outcomes changes the game from Powerball to Pick 3.

 - The large quantity of reactants involved.
 The entirety of the Earth’s crust and oceans were available for proto-life to build from; and while the spontaneous self-formation of life form these materials may be unlikely (like winning the lottery), the sheer abundance of these materials makes the miraculous inevitable (like buying a 100 million lottery tickets).
-While the chances of being hit by any one specific, individual raindrop are unfathomably small, people still manage to get wet in rainstorms, without having to invoke Intelligent Design.
+While the chance of being hit by any one specific, individual raindrop is unfathomably small, people still manage to get wet in rainstorms, without having to invoke Intelligent Design.

 - Hindsight bias.
 Voltaire quipped that the human nose was irrefutable proof of intelligent design, since it was perfectly shaped to support eyeglasses.
 A tornado hitting a junkyard will most likely make a mess, dumping a heap of parts onto the landscape.
 However, no two scrap heaps are the same, and an assembled 747 is also a heap of parts.
 All scrap heaps are unique in hindsight, and all are equally improbable.The creationists who see life as being improbably rare only count the hits and ignore the misses; 99.9% of all of species have gone extinct, and the myriad of lifeforms which still exist exhibit a broad spectrum of congenital gifts and defects.